-Tooth discoloration is one of the most common reasons why people visit a cosmetic dentist.
+Tooth discolouration is one of the most common reasons why people visit a cosmetic dentist.
 Over time, exposure to food, beverages, and other staining agents encountered in everyday life can dull the shine and whiteness of your teeth.
 A simple whitening treatment, though, can return your smile to its former brilliance.

 Causes of Discolored Teeth

-Many of your everyday habits, including the foods you eat and the beverages you drink, can contribute to staining on the surfaces of your teeth.
+Extrinsic discolouration involves many of your everyday habits, including the foods you eat and the beverages you drink, can contribute to staining on the surfaces of your teeth.
 Some of the most common culprits are:

 - Fruit juices